-- 12 MCSAP troopers= 80%
+- 13 MCSAP troopers= 80%

-- 1 MCSAP Civilian =84%
+- 1 MCSAP Civilian = 75%

-- 1 Deputy Chief of Field Operations= 71%
+- 1 Assistant Operation Commander = 20%

-- 1 MC Regional Commander=94%
+- 1 MC Regional Commander=95%

-- 2 MCSAP Sergeants=84%
+- 3 MCSAP Sergeants=75%

 - 1 New Entrant Coord.=100%

 - 2 New Entrant Auditors = 100%

+'''

-Average Proration= 88%
+Average Proration= 77%

+'''

 The NDHP has a fixed fleet cost for our vehicles.
 The NDHP pays a mileage rate to ND Fleet Services, which includes services and any repairs required for our vehicles.
-The estimated, average mileage rate for FFY 2018 based on budget guidelines from NDDOT Fleet Services is .71 cents per mile for the NDHP sworn and civilian fleet vehicles.
+The estimated, average mileage rate for FFY 2020 based on budget guidelines from NDDOT Fleet Services is .74 to .78 (average .76) cents per mile for the NDHP sworn and civilian fleet vehicles.
 It is based on the mileage rate as set by ND Fleet Services who provide guidance to state agencies on mileage rates for budgeting purposes.
 This rate does not include vehicle replacement costs.

-Data from FY 2017 mileage use shows that NDHP personnel drove 373,325 total miles related to MCSAP eligible activities. the NDHP will budget for 490,702 miles to conduct MCSAP eligible activities on regular time and overtime for sworn and civilian personnel in FY 2019.
-This is approximately the same number of miles budgeted for in FY 2018.
-The increased overtime for MCSAP activities dictates the additional mileage for the year.
+The NDHP budgeted for 526,316 miles to conduct MCSAP eligible activities on regular time and overtime for sworn and civilian personnel in FY 2020.
 Each trooper, inspector or auditor has either a marked patrol vehicle or assigned state fleet vehicle that is operated to conduct inspections and safety audits or to travel to fixed or roadside locations to do inspections.
 The vehicles have all the inspection equipment located in the vehicle.
 Civilian inspectors and New Entrant Auditors are issued a state fleet car for use when doing inspections and safety audits away from the fixed sites or their home locations.
 Personnel are able to separate out mileage on the daily activity report for miles traveled related to MCSAP eligible activities vs. non-eligible activities.

 Public Outreach and Education, the NDHP will plan paid media for public outreach and education through advertising of CMV safety messages.
-The NDHP will budget \$ 1943.34 per month for this advertising at local truck stops and restaurants around the state.
-Messaging would include NO-Zone awareness, human trafficking and seatbelt use in CMVs as examples. (updated 7/15/2019)
+The NDHP will budget \$1,500 per month for this advertising at local truck stops and restaurants around the state.
+Messaging would include NO-Zone awareness, human trafficking and seatbelt use in CMVs as examples.

 ITD operation and maintenance costs for MCSAP related software and hardware items in the previous 12 month period have averaged approximately \$2000 per month (NDHP finance).
 This is for routine maintenance and operation of federal and state software systems for completing enforcement, inspections, investigations and audits and other duty related tasks.
 This line item also includes all software maintenance and computer maintenance needs.
-Each commander, sergeant, trooper, auditor and inspector (20) is issued a Panasonic Toughbook laptop and associated software in order to complete inspection and investigations.
+Each commander, sergeant, trooper, auditor and inspector (22) are issued a Panasonic Toughbook laptop and associated software in order to complete inspection and investigations.
 The office administrative assistant, and two commanders have an office computer.
 There are maintenance costs for the hardware and software.
 Aspen, ISS, Guard, Capri, UFA, ProVu, Case Rite and EFOTM are the software used by inspectors and troopers that do inspections and/or safety investigations.
 Computer hardware and software operation and maintenance costs that are shared will be prorated based on the time dedicated to MCSAP.
 This is determined by the labor distribution report.
 The NDHP will utilize the time period of May 2017 to April 2018 as the reference period for labor distribution for officer to determine the proration amount.

-\$2,000.00 x 12 months x 88% = \$21,120.00
+\$2,000.00 x 12 months x 77% = \$18,480.00